 master’s degrees offered

-Find more information about each of the degrees that are offered at all campuses on our Academics page.
+Find more information about each of the degrees that are offered at venues nationwide on our Academics page.

-More than 800 undergraduate courses are offered through the Online Campus, along with 29 online degrees.
+More than 800 undergraduate courses are offered through the online program, along with 29 online degrees.

 Columbia College is accredited by The Higher Learning Commission.
 Find out more about Columbia College’s accreditation.

 Columbia College is part of NAIA Division I competitive sports.
-In 2017, men’s lacrosse and women’s bowling will be added to the current 15 competitive sports: men and women’s basketball, cross-country, golf, soccer, track and field, as well as women’s softball, women’s volleyball, men’s baseball.
+CC offers men's and women’s basketball, cross-country, golf, soccer, track and field.
+Columbia College also has women’s softball, women’s volleyball, women's bowling, men’s baseball and men's lacrosse.

 The competitive eSports team began its first season in fall 2016.

-The college is a nonsectarian school welcoming all students regardless of religious affiliation; however, Columbia College is affiliated by covenant with the Christian Church (Disciples of Christ).
-The college is not owned by the Christian Church (Disciples of Christ); it merely holds a covenant, an affiliation that is mutually beneficial.
+The college is a nonsectarian school welcoming all students regardless of religious affiliation.
+However, Columbia College is affiliated by covenant with the Christian Church (Disciples of Christ).
+The college is not owned by the Christian Church (Disciples of Christ); it merely holds a mutually-beneficial affiliation.